Apply Online for Fall Admission!

-Admission decisions are mailed after the March 1 deadline.
-Included in the admission decision letter will be notification of any scholarship awarded by the graduate program.
+Admission decisions are available four to six weeks after the March 1 deadline.
+The decision is posted online in an applicant's online account when available.
+Included in the admission decision letter is notification of any scholarship awarded by the graduate program.
 Once the class for the fall program is filled, later qualified applicants may be placed on a waiting list.

 The foundation requirements represent bodies of knowledge that all students must acquire before enrolling in the core courses.
-Requirements are waived if met by previous studies.
-Non-economics majors who have not taken Intermediate Microeconomics, Intermediate Macroeconomics, or Economic Method (applications of mathematics and statistics to economics) take these classes when they begin the IDEC program.
+Requirements are waived if met by previous university or community college-level courses.
+All applicants must show completion of, or current enrollment in, Calculus and Statistics courses at the university or community college level.
+Applicants who have not taken Intermediate Microeconomics, Intermediate Macroeconomics, and/or Economic Methods (applications of mathematics and statistics to economics) must take these classes at USF when they begin the IDEC program.
 The requirements are:

 - Two letters of recommendation